JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Calibration Test.md

 - **Show Feedback Fields**: `No` - This test type has its own feedback fields (feedback_signal_source and feedback_signal)
 - **Custom Feedback Fields**: `Yes` - Uses feedback_signal_source and feedback_signal for DUT current measurement

+### Pre-Test Safety Dialog Requirements
+- **Show Pre-Test Dialog**: `Yes` - Dialog must appear before test execution starts
+- **Dialog Type**: `QMessageBox` or custom `QDialog` with modal blocking
+- **Dialog Title**: `"Pre-Test Safety Check - Output Current Calibration Test"`
+- **Dialog Content**:
+  - Requirements list (bulleted):
+    1. "Ensure that AC Input is connected to a Regulated Power Supply with Maximum 60V and current limited."
+    2. "Ensure that DC Output is connected to a appropriate Low resistive load for current calibration."
+  - Confirmation text: "Proceed to Run Test"
+- **Dialog Buttons**:
+  - "Yes" button (default/accept) - Proceeds with test execution
+  - "No" button (reject) - Pauses test sequence
+- **Dialog Behavior**:
+  - Modal dialog (blocks test execution until user responds)
+  - If "Yes": Dialog closes, test proceeds to step 1
+  - If "No": Dialog closes, test sequence pauses, user can resume later
+  - On resume: Dialog appears again (same content and behavior)
+- **Implementation Notes**:
+  - Dialog should be shown before any test initialization or CAN communication
+  - Dialog must be shown in the main GUI thread (not in background test thread)
+  - Test sequence pause/resume mechanism should be used for "No" response
+  - Dialog should be non-dismissible (user must click Yes or No)

 ### Plot Requirements
 - **Needs Plot**: `Yes` - Two plots required (one for each sweep)
 - **Plot Type**: `Scatter plot (X-Y plot)` - Two separate scatter plots